This article will give you the best usage tips for Commusoft on iOS devices. Your device must also meet our minimum spec: Minimum requirements.

 - Network Latencies - An expression of how much time it takes for a packet of data to get from one designated point to another, indicating how good your current network connection is.

-If you are ever having issues on your device there are a few quick troubleshooting steps you can take before contacting support using the tips above.
+If you are ever having issues on your device there are a few quick troubleshooting steps you can take before contacting support using the tips below.

 - Swipe the app shut and reopen

-- If data is not snycing through, check your Local sync and Server sync numbers to see if it might be network related
+- If data is not syncing through, check your Local sync and Server sync numbers to see if it might be network related

 - Toggle airplane mode on an off